indiser/Manga-Website/Readme.md

 ### Q: What's with all the comments in the code?
 **A:** Future me needs to understand what past me was thinking.
 Spoiler: He won't.

+### Q: Why did you rewrite everything?
+**A:** The site migrated to SvelteKit and deprecated their old structure.
+My code went from "working perfectly" to "completely broken" overnight.
+Welcome to web scraping.

+### Q: What's with the duplicate imports?
+**A:** I import `json` twice and `request` twice.
+It's not a bug, it's... okay it's a bug.
+But it works, so I'm not touching it.

+### Q: Why use CSS classes for language detection?
+**A:** Because hardcoded tag IDs broke when the site updated.
+Now I check for `lang-gb`, `lang-cn`, `lang-jp` classes.
+It's more reliable.
+I learned from my mistakes (shocking, I know).

 ---